Under New Ownership

 Adding to the difficulty of the climb is getting there.
 The Crestone group of mountains is one of the more difficult to reach from any direction.
 Early in your research you will find a great commitment is required to claim Crestone Peak or any of its lofty neighbors.
 Go prepared for a challenge and the experience of a life time!

 From Westcliffe, Colorado: Drive southwest on highway 69 about 4.5 miles to Colfax Lane (CO119) where there is a Forest Service sign.
 Turn right (south) and go another 5.5 miles until the road ends, then turn right (going west) on South Colony Road (Forest Service Road 120) for 1.5 miles where there is a fairly large parking lot on the right.
-Low-clearance vehicles can park here but recent improvements in the road (July 2006) allow 2WD vehicles to continue for another 2.6 miles to a new gate and parking lot (30 vehicles) located approximately a half-mile past the Rainbow Trail marker.
-The road is closed at the gate and the parking lot.
-From the gate west of the Rainbow Trail, it is a 4.5 mile hike to South Colony basin.
-From the new gate, follow the old road for another 3.5 miles until the road turns into a trail.
+Low-clearance vehicles can park here but 4WD vehicles can continue for another 2.6 miles to the upper gate and parking lot (30 vehicles) located approximately a half-mile past the Rainbow Trail marker.
+The road is closed permanently at the upper gate, at which point it's a 4.5 mile hike to South Colony basin.
+Follow the old road for another 3.5 miles until the road ends, crosses a small bridge and turns into a trail where the road used to end (but permanently closed in 2010).
 Upon arrival at lower South Colony lake, the trail forks and a small wooden sign (photo) will greet you.
 The sign says, "Crestone Needle Standard Route," with an arrow pointing to the left.
 Take the left fork to begin the approach to Broken Hand Pass and eventually Crestone Peak.
 Take the right fork if looking for a campsite in South Colony Basin.

 SOUTH COLONY ROAD UPDATE (MARCH 2010): SOUTH COLONY ROAD IS NOW PERMANENTLY CLOSED APPROXIMATELY 2.6 MILES PAST THE LOWER PARKING LOT (ONE-HALF MILE PAST THE RAINBOW TRAIL MARKER).
 AT THE CLOSURE POINT, THERE IS A NEW GATE AND PARKING FOR APPROXIMATELY 30 VEHICLES.